nasa/cumulus-api/content/executions.md

 ## List executions
 List executions.

 If the query string parameters include a value of `true` for `includeFullRecord`, any associated async operations and parent execution will be included in each executions's return value.
+The default value is `false`.

 For requests without filters, if the query string parameters include a value of `false` for `estimateTableRowCount`, the returned `count` will be the actual exact count, otherwise `count` will be an estimated count.
+The default value is `true`.

 ```endpoint
 GET /executions